Middle Garden Tour

 Introducing Middle GardenIntroducing Middle Garden...

-My plantsman friend and I have a good thing going.
-I cook him roast dinners, he gives me plants - sometimes his rejects, sometimes unusual shrubs he thinks I'd like.
-Many of them live in Middle Garden.
+My plantsman friend and I used to have a good thing going.
+I'd cook him roast dinners, he'd give me plants - sometimes his rejects, sometimes unusual shrubs he thinks I'd like.
+Some of them live in Middle Garden.

 Middle Garden RhododendronsMiddle Garden Rhododendrons...